A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints

-To solve the saddle point problem \eqref{max_min}, we first relate the dual problem to the problem considered in our previous work \cite{alghunaim2017}.
 Note that the Lagrangian \eqref{Lagrangian2} is separable in the variables $\{w_k\}$.
-Thus, the dual problem is (we are reversing the $\min$ and $\max$ operations by negating the function):
+Thus, the dual problem is (we are reversing the $\min$ and $\max$ operations by negating the function) \cite{boyd2004convex}:

-where\footnote{Technically inf is used instead of min in \eqref{Lmin}, however, to avoid confusion we use min.} \eq{ f_k\big(\{v^e\}_{e \in \cE_k} \big)\define \min_{w_{k}} L_k\big(w_k,\{v^e\}_{e \in \cE_k} \big) } Figure \ref{fig:network-dual2} shows how the dual variables $\{v^e\}$ are shared across agents participating in the same constraint.
-Thus, note that agent $k=4$ is part of two sub-networks, ${\cal C}_1$ and ${\cal C}_2$; it is therefore part of two equality constraints and will be influenced by their respective dual variables, denoted by $v^1$ and $v^2$.
+where\footnote{Technically inf should be used instead of min in \eqref{Lmin}, however, to avoid confusion we use min.} \eq{ f_k\big(\{v^e\}_{e \in \cE_k} \big)\define \min_{w_{k}} L_k\big(w_k,\{v^e\}_{e \in \cE_k} \big) } Figure \ref{fig:network-dual2} illustrates how the dual variables $\{v^e\}_{e=1}^E$ are shared across agents participating in the same constraint.
+For example, agent $k=4$ in Figure \ref{fig:network-dual2} is part of two sub-networks, ${\cal C}_1$ and ${\cal C}_2$; it is therefore part of two equality constraints and will be influenced by their respective dual variables, denoted by $v^1$ and $v^2$.
 Similarly, for the other agents in the network.
-Problem \eqref{dual_problem} is of the exact form considered in \cite{alghunaim2017}: it involves minimizing the aggregate sum of cost functions $f_k\big(\{v^e\}_{e \in \cE_k} \big)$ where the arguments $\{v^e\}_{e \in \cE_k}$ among different agents can share entries.
-The main difference here, however, is that the costs $f_k\big(\{v^e\}_{e \in \cE_k} \big)$ do not admit a closed form expression in general and are instead defined by \eqref{Lmin}, i.e., we are actually dealing with a saddle point problem in this paper and not with a minimization problem as was the case with \cite{alghunaim2017}.
-Thus, more is needed to arrive at the solution of \eqref{max_min}, as we explain in the remainder of this paper.
+Problem \eqref{dual_problem} is of the form considered in \cite{alghunaim2017allerton}: it involves minimizing the aggregate sum of cost functions $f_k\big(\{v^e\}_{e \in \cE_k} \big)$ where the arguments $\{v^e\}_{e \in \cE_k}$ among different agents can share block entries as illustrated in Fig. \ref{fig:network-dual2} .
+The main difference here, however, is that the costs $f_k\big(\{v^e\}_{e \in \cE_k} \big)$ do not admit a closed form expression in general and are instead defined by \eqref{Lmin}, i.e., in this work we are actually dealing with the more challenging decentralized {\em saddle point} problem and not with a decentralized minimization problem as was the case in \cite{alghunaim2017allerton}.
+Thus, more is needed to arrive at the solution of \eqref{max_min}, as we explain later.